Patrickona/DevOps-Projects/Lamp Stack/Lampstack.md

 ### My SQL Database Server setup ###

-in our terminal, we run the below command to install **mysql server**
+In our terminal, we run the below command to install **mysql server**

 `$ sudo apt install mysql-server`

-when prompted, confirm installation by typing Y and the Enter
+when prompted, confirm installation by typing `Y` and the `Enter`

 ![Below screenshot for reference](Images/sqlserver_install.png)